 What would I do differently?

-I’ll keep writing about this topic as the picture gets clearer.
 The org-level argument for why most publishers are solving the wrong problem is in a companion piece: Most media publishers are solving the wrong AI problem.

 Ask Simon